Skip to main content

 Learn how to catch these elusive fish.
 This course offers informative tips and techniques to help any musky angler—beginner to experienced angler—catch more muskies.

 Learn from our seasoned veteran anglers.
 In the morning, classroom-style sessions will orient anglers on locations to fish, forage base, lure presentations, fishing tactics and more.
 Later in the day, participants will be on the water in a fully-equipped boat to pursue muskies with a personal instructor.
 This 6-hour course includes a shore lunch.
-This is a catch and release event.
-Muskies Inc. is a non-profit organization.
+This is a catch-and-release event.
+Muskies Inc. is a nonprofit organization.
 This is a fundraising event.
 All proceeds benefit the New Jersey musky fishery.

-May 18, 2024 on Greenwood Lake
+May 16, 2026 on Greenwood Lake